 Once you've decided what to build your walls out of, you can begin sketching your maze's layout.

 - Graph paper

 How to Plan the Layout of Your Maze

 - Measure the length of each wall along the perimeter of the space you'll be using for your Halloween maze.
 Then sketch a scaled version of the space on your graph paper.
 Use one square on your paper to represent every foot.

-Note: For children, keep your maze simple and be sure to include at least two exits that they can easily find.
+Note: If children will be visiting your haunt, keep your maze simple and be sure to include at least two exits that can be found easily from inside.

 - Following your sketched layout, rope off your maze or lay out your boxes.

-Note: If you're building your maze with tent poles or dowels, you'll only need to place them wherever a wall begins or ends, unless you're making some really long maze segments.
+If you're building your maze with tent poles or dowels, you'll only need to place them wherever a wall begins or ends unless you're making some really long maze segments.
 If you're using boxes, don't tack them down until you've decorated the insides.